azagniotov/stubby4j/README.md

 #### file

-* similar to `request.file`, but the contents of the file are used as the `body`.
+* similar to `request.file`, but the contents of the file are used as the response `body`
-* if the file was not provided, stubby fallsback to value from `body` property
+* if the file could not be loaded, stubby falls back to the value stubbed in `body`
-* if `body` was not provided, an empty string is returned by default
+* if `body` was not stubbed, an empty string is returned by default
-* can be ascii of binary file (PDF, images, etc.).
-Please keep in mind, that file is preloaded upon stubby4j startup and its content is kept in byte array in memory.
+* it can be ascii of binary file (PDF, images, etc.).
+Please keep in mind, that file is preloaded upon stubby4j startup and its content is kept as a byte array in memory.
 In other words, response files are not read from the disk on demand, but preloaded.

 ```yaml